kaiidams/Kokoro-Speech-Dataset/README.md

 ## How to get the data

-Because of its large data size of the dataset, audio files are not included in this repository, but the transcripts and audio split points are included.
+Because of its large data size of the dataset, audio files are not included in this repository, but the metadata are included.

 To get all WAV files of the dataset, run